Frederick William Hope: Biography

-Frederick was the second son of John Thomas Hope of Netley Hall, Shrewsbury, and Ellen Hester Mary, only child and heiress of Sir Thomas Edwardes, and was born at their home in 37 Upper Seymour Street, London.
+Frederick was the second son of John Thomas Hope of Netley Hall, near Shrewsbury, and Ellen Hester Mary, only child and heiress of Sir Thomas Edwardes, and was born at their home in 37 Upper Seymour Street, London.
 He studied under the private tutor Reverend Delafosse and joined Christ Church, Oxford in 1817 and graduated with a BA in 1820.
 Presented to the curacy of Frodesley in Shropshire, he quickly retired as a result of ill health.
 Hope married, in 1835, the wealthy Ellen Meredith, who had earlier rejected a proposal of marriage from Benjamin Disraeli.
 He was also a Fellow of the Royal Society and the Linnean Society.
 Ellen, herself a naturalist, was a great supporter of her husband's interests, which included collecting engraved portraits (140,000); topographical engravings (70,000); and natural history engravings (20,000).
 Hope travelled across Europe and his studies of fish and crustaceans resulted in Catalogo dei crostacei Italiani e di molti altri del Mediterraneo (1851).
 His extensive insect collections, were offered to the University of Oxford in 1849, but this was initially not accepted until 1850.
 A new museum was constructed in 1855 and he was also awarded an honorary degree in that year.
 In 1860, he founded and endowed a professorship of zoology, nominating J.O.
 Westwood as the first Hope professor.
 Westwood also curated Hope's collections.

 Hope described the larvae of flies that sometimes infect humans and he called the condition as "myasis" (now spelt in medical literature as myiasis) in 1840.

 Hope's interest in insects began around 1817.
 He was chiefly interested in the Coleoptera.
 Hope's initial collection of insects included 31 cabinets of varying sizes containing 964 drawers, store boxes, 1800 books, 249 solanders, and 18 portfolios.
 He continued to add specimens and books and purchased specimens for the Hope Department, including material from the collections of Edward Donovan, James Francis Stephens, Thomas Marsham, and Thomas Vernon Wollaston.
 Many are types.
 He was a founder member of the Zoological Society of London, and in 1833, the Entomological Society of London of which he was subsequently treasurer, president and vice-president at different times.
 Hope collaborated with many naturalists of the period, including Charles Darwin.